 How do you continue to attract your ideal clients?

 I really try to create a great client experience so that they’re first and foremost, happy with their photos but secondly, happy enough with them to recommend my work to others.
 A lot of my clients come from recommendations which I absolutely love.
-Also, I have no problem with contacting clients or brands I want to work with.
-I know this probably makes some people a little nervous, but the worse they can say is no!
+Also, I have no problem contacting clients or brands I want to work with.
+I know this probably makes some people a little nervous, but the worst they can say is no!

 What do you do to stay creatively inspired?